-Håfa Adai and welcome to the University of Guam!
-As a U.S. Land Grant institution of higher learning, UOG prides itself on being a relevant and premier regionally accredited American university strategically situated in Micronesia and the crossroads of Asia and the Pacific.
-Our diverse and unique knowledge and research experts provide an array of programs to pursue, ranging from Environmental Science to Public Administration, from Education to Biology to Business, and including the only Micronesian Studies master's program in the world.
-The University of Guam is proud to present its quality faculty members and outstanding programs to the community that build upon any combination of students' research, practica, and theses capacities, and address the changing local, regional and global environments we face.
-The UOG Graduate Bulletin 2015-2016 serves as your roadmap that explains the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information services and resources available to graduate students.
+Welcome, and congratulations on your decision to pursue graduate studies at the University of Guam!
+As a U.S. Land Grant institution of higher learning, UOG prides itself on being a relevant and premier regionallyaccredited university strategically situated in Micronesia and the crossroads of Asia and the Pacific.
+UOG's centers for excellence have a nexus with corresponding graduate programs to propel UOG's strategic intent as an "intellectual conduit for the people and institutions of our region, East Asia, and the world."
+Our knowledge and research experts provide an array of programs to pursue, ranging from Environmental Science to Public Administration, from Education to Biology to Business Administration, and including the only Micronesian Studies master's program in the world.